marti-dotcom/Variant-sets/README.md

 ## Usage

-To run the pipeline, simply call:
+To run the pipeline, simply call the following from the command line:

 ```bash
 python vcf_annotation_tool.py /full/path/to/input.vcf